How to use Regex in Make?

 1. Regex101 for pattern development, syntax help and debugging

-2. Stackoverflow for a lot of questions and answers if you get stuck
+2. Stackoverflow / Make community for questions and answers if you get stuck

 3. A make account and good dose of perseverance